9 Soccer Nutrition Strategies to Enhance Soccer Performance

 Maintain adequate hydration during repeated days of hard training.
 Your goal is to void a significant volume of light-colored urine first-thing in the morning.
 That indicates you’re starting the day adequately hydrated.

-In laboratory-based research, >3% loss of body weight is linked to reduced performance.
-In real-life, many athletes perform well at higher levels of dehydration.
-Their motivation to win overrides the effects of being under-hydrated and lessens its negative impact.
-But the question remains unanswered: Could under-hydrated soccer players have performed even better if they were better hydrated?
+In laboratory-based research, a>3% loss of body weight is linked to reduced performance.
+In real life, many athletes perform well at higher levels of dehydration.
+Their motivation to win overrides the effects of being underhydrated and lessens its negative impact.
+But the question remains unanswered: Could underhydrated soccer players have performed even better if they were better hydrated?

-If you think a sports supplement will take you to the winner’s circle, think again.
-So-called ergogenic aids are only for athletes who first have optimized their daily sports diet.
+Think again if you think a sports supplement will take you to the winner’s circle.
+So-called ergogenic aids are only for athletes who have optimized their daily sports diet.
 No amount of supplementation will compensate for a poor sports diet.

 Soccer Nutrition Strategy 6: